-The digital switchover marked the end of an era, but it may be that freeview TV has a shorter lifespan than its analogue predecessor because Internet Protocol Television (IPTV) is rapidly gaining ground.
+The digital switchover marked the end of an era, but Freeview TV may have a shorter lifespan than its analogue predecessor: Internet Protocol Television (IPTV) is rapidly gaining ground.

 IPTV uses an internet connection to deliver your favourite shows, negating the need for an antenna to receive a signal.
-Until recently it wasn’t a very realistic proposition but with the rapidly increasing broadband internet speeds we’re now enjoying this is a distinct possibility.
+Until fibre broadband came along it hadn’t been a very realistic proposition, but thanks to rapidly increasing broadband internet speeds many of us now have these services in our home.

-The introduction of YouView is another step toward this internet TV future.
-YouView is a hybrid freeview/IPTV box, it can receive a freeview signal like normal but also provides an easy and cheap way to access the on-demand services of BBC, ITV, Channel 4 and Channel 5.
+The introduction of YouView was a big step toward this internet TV future.
+YouView is a hybrid Freeview/IPTV box which can receive the standard Freeview channels but also provides an easy and cheap way to access the on-demand services from the BBC, ITV, Channel 4 and Channel 5.

 And TalkTalk is now offering YouView boxes to customers who sign up for its TalkTalk TV packages, giving you a huge discount on the RRP and potentially saving a bundle over competing television services.

 YouView combines a Freeview receiver, digital video recorder and some clever software in a box which can be connected to the internet as well as your TV antenna.

 You can watch and record TV (just like Sky+ or Virgin Media TiVo), but also jump straight to previously broadcast shows by going back in time on the programme guide.

 YouView works in the background to deliver older shows via the catch-up services of the terrestrial channels, beaming them through your TalkTalk broadband line.